dance2die/netoml/README.md

-## README first

-This CLI/library is not fully implemented, yet.
-Please only try if you are adventurous as document can be slightly outdated 😉

 # Netoml

-A library to build Netlify TOML
+A CLI to build to build Netlify TOML

-Also can be used a as a CLI.
+Also can be used a as a JavaScript library.

 ## Usage